danderson00/release-em/README.md

 Multiple directories can be specified.
 Any valid [glob expression](https://www.npmjs.com/package/glob#glob-primer) can be used.
 Directories must be immediate children of the workspace root.

 Use of the `--validate` option is highly recommended!
-It will prevent partially completed releases due to minor errors like unstaged changes in a package.
+It will perform an initial dry run and prevent partially completed releases due to minor errors like unstaged changes in a package.

 Use the `--verbose` option to see what local dependencies are affected in each package.